jdmonin/JSettlers2/doc/Readme.developer.md

 ### Reference: Required library JARs

 These are automatically downloaded by gradle and added to the project.
-They're listed here for reference or if you want to download them manually.
+They're listed here for reference or if you want to download them manually to deploy to Jetty or Tomcat for the web app.

 - For API JARs (protobuf, servlets, websockets):
      - Locate `protobuf-java-3.17.3.jar` by